 aos_str_set(&options->config->endpoint, endpoint);

 /* Specify whether to use CNAME to access OSS.
-The value 0 indicates that CNAME is not used. */
+A value of 0 indicates that CNAME is not used. */

 options->config->is_cname = 0;